Michigan judge strikes down state's 1931 pre-Roe abortion ban

 The 1931 law, which makes performing an abortion a felony in most instances, lay dormant for nearly 50 years following the high court's landmark ruling in Roe.
 But abortion providers in Michigan went to state court in April to block the measure's enforcement and challenge its legality under the state's constitution in anticipation of a decision from the Supreme Court reversing Roe.
 The high court rolled back the constitutional right to an abortion in June, leaving abortion policy up to the states.

-In a 39-page decision, Judge Elizabeth Gleicher ruled Michigan's pre-Roe law violates the state constitution.
+In a 39-page decision, Judge Elizabeth Gleicher ruled Michigan's pre-Roe law violates the state constitution, as its enforcement "would deprive pregnant women of their right to bodily integrity and autonomy, and the equal protection of the law."
 She also permanently blocked Michigan's attorney general, Dana Nessel, from enforcing the law, though Nessel, who supports abortion rights, had said she would not prosecute women seeking abortions or their doctors if Roe were overturned.

+Gleicher ordered the attorney general to "personally serve" a copy of the decision to all county prosecuting attorneys in Michigan and advise them that the pre-Roe ban was declared unconstitutional.

 "Manifestly, criminalizing abortion will eliminate access to a mainstay healthcare service," she wrote.
 "For 50 years, Michiganders have freely exercised the right to safely control their health and their reproductive destinies by deciding when and whether to carry a pregnancy to term.
 Eliminating abortion access will force pregnant women to forgo control of the integrity of their own bodies, regardless of the effect on their health and lives."